 Signs of spider mites on succulents.

 Mites are incredibly tiny, sometimes so small that you will need a magnifying glass to see them.
-They are famous for their spiderweb-like structure, which is quite similar to the actual spider web and might confuse at first sight.
+They are pretty commonly found in succulent pests & diseases.
+Famous for its spiderweb-like structure, which is quite similar to the actual spiderweb and might confuse at first sight.
 But, along with the web, if you can see brown spots on a plant with new ones also turning brown, you can be sure this is a red spider mite infestation.

 How to get rid of spider mites on succulents

 You can spray your plants with water and keep them away from sunlight to control their spread.

 Aphids are of different types, of which green and black aphids are harmful to them.
 They can be seen with the naked eye and easily identified.
 As they start moving around quickly when they are disturbed.
 Also, they like to thrive in a cluster on nodes or underside of the leaves.
 As sunlight dehydrates them, they go for shade as soon as they feel the sunlight.

 They feed on plant sap and mostly affect the new branches and tips of the succulents.
 Also, they like over-humid and over-fertilized conditions for population increase.
 So, giving succulents the daily dose of sunlight is a pretty good method to get rid of them.
 To control their spread, you must act as soon as you see a single cluster of aphids on your succulent.